 What to Expect at the Emergency Room

-An emergency room visit is usually not necessary, unless the person has an asthma attack or severe allergic reaction.
-If an emergency room visit is needed, the patient may receive:
+An emergency room visit is not necessary most of the time, unless the person has an asthma attack or severe allergic reaction.
+If an emergency room visit is needed, the person may receive:

 - Breathing support